 During this ball we see a drunk man.
 Well, I just don’t know.
 Is Disney trying to throw off their new rep or something and get back to their old one?

-Anyway, we get to dinner and a show where Ratcliffe squeezes in what I guess is his villain song, but is basically “Pocahontas can’t be trusted, but I’m not gonna outright say that” Then we get to a bear-baiting scene, which is basically where a couple of guys poke at a trapped bear with spears and that’s supposed to be hilarious.
+We get to dinner and a show where Ratcliffe squeezes in what I guess is his villain song, but is basically “Pocahontas can’t be trusted, but I’m not gonna outright say that” Then we get to a bear-baiting scene, which is where a couple of guys poke at a trapped bear with spears and that’s supposed to be hilarious.

 Pocahontas is obviously appalled by this and stops the show to protect the bear.
-As the king shrugs off the bear as a mere animal and nothing more, Pocahontas calls them the real savages and the king has her and Uti imprisoned.
+As the king shrugs off the bear as a mere animal and nothing more, Pocahontas calls them the real savages.
+As a result, the king has her and Uti imprisoned.
 Would it be redundant to say that this movie makes English people look really bad?
 It does.
 Later Ratcliffe even slashes up the flag of England with his sword.

 John Rolfe paces in his courtyard trying to decide what to do when a cloaked man approaches him.
 Gee I wonder who that could be.
 John Smith’s totes dead, so I guess it’s a mystery.